 Pelvic Pain

-There can be different causes for your pelvic pain.
-It can be due to infection, physical or physiological reasons.
-It is important to get the possible cause of your pelvic pain investigated by your General Practitioner, Advanced Nurse Practitioner, Sexual Health Clinic or Consultant.
-Depending on the cause, Pelvic Health Physiotherapy could help you to manage your pelvic pain symptoms.
+Pelvic pain can have many different causes.
+It is important to get the underlying cause checked by your GP, Advanced Nurse Practitioner, Sexual Health Clinic, or Consultant.
+Depending on the diagnosis, Pelvic Health Physiotherapy may help you manage and reduce your symptoms.

 Bladder Pain Syndrome